Why We Love It

 For younger students, the role of the school psychologist may be to teach the student methods of controlling behaviors, learning techniques, and how to interact positively with others.
 However, as students get older, school psychologists may have to deal with much more complex situations like suicidal students, students with substance-abuse problems, and students engaging in gangs and other dangerous situations.
 School psychologists counsel students in these situations and may inform parents.

 Another role of the school psychologist is to help teachers and administrators create a positive learning environment for students of all needs.
 They may advise on special needs programs, or they may offer alternative solutions for students with learning disabilities.
 For example, a school psychologist may recommend alternative testing arrangements—such as untimed tests—for students who struggle with formalized testing.
 Their goal is to ensure the mental health and success of all students in a school.

-Typical Work Schedule for School Psychologists
+Typical Work Schedule

-Can I Become a School Psychologist?
+How To Become a School Psychologist

 School Psychologist Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.